Stem Cell Biology & Gene Therapy: Mostoslavsky Lab

 Welcome to the Mostoslavsky Lab!

 The Mostoslavsky Lab is a basic science laboratory in the Section of Gastroenterology in the Department of Medicine at Boston University, affiliated with the Boston University Center for Regenerative Medicine (CReM).
-Our goal is to advance our understanding of stem cell biology with a focus on their genetic manipulation via gene transfer and their potential use for stem cell-based therapy.
+Our goal is to study human biology in normal and disease states, through the use of stem cells in general and pluripotent stem cells in particular, with two major focuses: gastrointestinal tract and immunity/inflammation.
 We believe that by discovering the mechanisms involved in stem cell self-renewal and differentiation we will be able to manipulate stem cell fate and use it as the basis for the correction of several diseases.
 Project areas in the lab focuses on the use of different stem cell populations, including embryonic stem cells, induced Pluripotent Stem (iPS) cells, hematopoietic stem cells and intestinal stem cells and their genetic manipulation by lentiviral vectors.

 Specific Areas of Research

 Our lab has a major interest in the study of induced Pluripotent Stem cells or iPS cells and the development of tools for their generation and characterization.
 Pioneering work by the laboratory of Dr. Yamanaka showed that fibroblasts transduced with retroviral vectors expressing four transcription factors, Oct4, Klf4, Sox2 and cMyc can be reprogrammed to become pluripotent stem cells that appear almost indistinguishable from ESC.
 In contrast to ESC, iPS cells are genetically identical to the individual from whom they are derived, raising the prospect of utilizing iPS cells for autologous cell based therapies without risk of rejection.
-We have previously developed a single lentiviral vector expressing a stem cell cassette, named STEMCCA, capable of generating iPS cells from post-natal fibroblasts with the highest efficiency reported to date.
-We have recently modified it to make it excisable and have used it to generate mouse and human iPS cells free of exogenous transgenes.
-We aimed at using iPS cells in parallel to ESC for the study of endoderm/intestinal lineage specification, as well as for disease modeling and their potential for regenerative medicine.
-We are currently establishing and characterizing iPSC lines from several GI tract related diseases, including Familial Adenomatous Polyposis (FAP), Crohn’s disease and Hemochromatosis.
+We have previously developed a single lentiviral vector expressing a stem cell cassette, named STEMCCA, capable of generating iPS cells from post-natal fibroblasts and peripheral blood with very high efficiency that became the industry standard.
+We have also modified it to make it excisable and have used it to generate mouse and human iPS cells free of exogenous transgenes.
+We now aim at using iPS cells for disease modeling and study their potential for regenerative medicine.

 Hematopoietic Stem Cell Manipulation for the Study of Stem Cell Self-Renewal and Differentiation